voaneves/snake-on-pygame/README.md

 ### 1.2.
 Installing <a name="installing-human"></a>

-You can download the executable (WIP), download the source code or clone the repository to your computer.
+You can download download the source code or clone the repository to your computer.

-To download the executable, you can just [click here](stillnolink.com).

 To clone the repository, open bash or command prompt, cd to the chosen directory and run the following code: